-- (d) Sales of firewood and Christmas trees.
-Sales of firewood, Christmas trees, and other tangible personal property are ((either wholesale (subject to B&O tax under the wholesaling tax classification) or retail (subject to B&O tax under the retailing tax classification and also to retail sales tax) sales, depending on the nature of the transaction)) subject to either the wholesaling B&O tax, or the retailing B&O tax and retail sales tax, as the case may be.
-These sales are often made in the nature of charges ((allowing)) that allow the buyer to select and take an identified quantity of the property (e.g., six cords of firewood or two Christmas trees). - (e) Unloading logs from logging trucks.
+- (e) Unloading logs from logging trucks.
 The taxability of gross income ((from the unloading of)) received by persons operating equipment to unload logs from logging trucks onto rail cars at transfer points ((is subject to the retailing B&O and retail sales taxes when the activity is a rental of equipment with operator.
 RCW 82.04.050.
 For more information regarding the rental of equipment with an operator see WAC 458-20-211.
-If this activity is not a rental of equipment with operator, gross income from the activity is)) depends on the nature of the customer's activities. - (i) In cases where the customer will direct the operator of the equipment as to where and how to move the logs, the activity is considered a "rental of equipment with an operator," the charges for which are subject to Retailing B&O tax and retail sales tax.
-See RCW 82.04.050(9) and WAC 458-20-211. - (ii) In cases where the equipment operator is responsible for loading and unloading logs at their own discretion and to contract specification, the activity is considered an "other support service," and the charges for which are subject to B&O tax under the Service and Other Activities ((B&O tax)) classification. - ((The income from unloading of logs from logging trucks is subject to tax under the stevedoring B&O tax classification if performed at an export facility as a part of or to await future movement in waterborne export.
-For tax-reporting information regarding services associated with interstate or foreign commerce) (iii) In cases where the equipment operator is responsible for loading and unloading logs at their own discretion and to contract specification, and where the activities are performed at an export facility as part of a waterborne export activity, the activity is considered "stevedoring," the charges for which are subject to B&O tax under the Stevedoring classification.
+If this activity is not a rental of equipment with operator, gross income from the activity is)) depends on the nature of the customer's activities. - (i) In cases where the customer will direct the operator of the equipment as to where and how to move the logs, the activity is considered a "rental of equipment with an operator," the charges for which are subject to retailing B&O tax and retail sales tax.
+See RCW 82.04.050(9) and WAC 458-20-211. - (ii) In cases where the equipment operator is responsible for loading and unloading logs at their own discretion and to contract specification, the activity is considered an "other support service," and the charges for which are subject to $\underline{B\&O}$ tax under the service and other activities (($\underline{B\&O}$ tax)) classification. - ((The income from unloading of logs from logging trucks is subject to tax under the stevedoring B&O tax classification if performed at an export facility as a part of or to await future movement in waterborne export.
+For tax-reporting information regarding services associated with interstate or foreign commerce)) (iii) In cases where the equipment operator is responsible for loading and unloading logs at their own discretion and to contract specification, and where the activities are performed at an export facility as part of a waterborne export activity, the activity is considered "stevedoring," the charges for which are subject to B&O tax under the stevedoring classification.
 See WAC 458-20-193D. - (f) Transporting logs by water.
-Gross income received for transporting logs by water (e.g., log booming and rafting) or $\underline{from}$ log patrols is subject to $\underline{PUT}$ tax under the (( $\underline{"}$ )) $\underline{O}$ ther $\underline{P}$ ublic $\underline{S}$ ervice $\underline{B}$ usiness(( $\underline{"}$ classification of the public utility tax.
+Gross income received for transporting logs by water (e.g., log booming and rafting) or $\underline{\text{from}}$ log patrols is subject to (($\underline{\text{tax}}$)) $\underline{\text{PUT}}$ under the (($\underline{\text{"}}$)) other public service business(($\underline{\text{" classification of the public utility tax.}}$

-This tax classification applies to the gross income from this activity even if the person segregates a charge for boomsticks used while transporting the logs)) classification.
+This tax classification applies to the gross income from this activity even if the person segregates a charge for boomsticks used while transporting the logs) classification.
 Commonly, log transporters use "boomsticks" (i.e., floating logs chained together in a rough hexagonal shape, which are designed to prevent log bundles or loose logs from escaping the log boom during towing) to assist in the transportation of logs over water.